Steffi Kühnert

 Steffi Kühnert (born 19 February 1963) is a German actress.
 She appeared in more than eighty films since 1978.
-Since November 2009, she has been a professor of acting at the Ernst Busch Academy of Dramatic Art, where she was previously a guest lecturer.
+Since November 2009, she has been a professor of acting at the Ernst Busch Academy of Dramatic Arts, where she was previously a guest lecturer.
 Kühnert has also been working as a theatre director at the Mecklenburg State Theatre in Schwerin and the Hans Otto Theatre in Potsdam since 2017.